Data Migration

 Commitment for Businesses Under the Data Protection Act

-To be compliant with the Data Protection Act, businesses must take actions to safeguard personal data.
+To be compliant with the Data Protection Act, businesses must take action to safeguard personal data.
 These obligations are designed to make sure that the data is securely handled and taken care of.

 The appointed DPO serves as the point of contact between the organization and data protection authorities, making sure that all regulatory obligations are met.
 They are responsible for educating employees about their responsibilities under the DPA, conducting regular audits to assess compliance, and suggesting on organization’s data processing activities, while keeping the personal data fairly, lawfully, and transparently.